scipy/scipy/doc/source/dev/contributor/quickstart_gitpod.rst

 *  using GitPod for your SciPy development environment
 *  creating a personal fork of the SciPy repository on GitHub
 *  a quick tour of Gitpod and VSCode
-*  working on the SciPy documentation in SciPy
+*  working on the SciPy documentation in Gitpod

 Gitpod
 -------